file-format/Products/content/en/pdf/ruby/squid/index.md

 <p>Squid is an open source Ruby library that makes developers job easy by helping them to create their own application to draw charts in PDF file with just a couple of lines of Ruby code.
-The library is very easy to use and provides all the basic functionality for creating charts.
+The library is easy to use and provides all the basic functionality for creating charts.
 It enables developers to draw plot view or unique of a websites, adding names of the series, inserting names of the categories, adjusting border, setting height, editing labels and much more.
 The library supports different kind of chart types, such as line, point and more.</p>
 <p>The Squid library allows developers to expand Prawn providing method to easily draw graphs in PDF files.
-Prawn is also a very useful Ruby library that supports generating PDF documents and managing it but lacking high-level components for drawing graphs.
+Prawn is also a useful Ruby library that supports generating PDF documents and managing it but lacking high-level components for drawing graphs.
 Squid just add a single method to Prawn library Document class which can be used by developers to plot graph inside a PDF page.
 You can add data by plotting as a hash, with each key/value representing a series.
 The library is open source and is available as MIT license for public use..</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}